 Ojarumaru has only 160 out of the 1,418+ episodes released on DVD.
-This is very baffling since every episode to Series 1 through 5 was released on VHS.
-Worse, all the Series 1 through 5 DVDs by Nippon Crown have been long out of print and are quite rare.
+This is very baffling since every episode of Series 1-5 (specifically the first 450 episodes) was released on VHS.
+Worse, all the Series 1-5 DVDs by Nippon Crown have been long out of print and are quite rare.
 Used copies are going for no less than $50 on auction websites.
 Even worse, most of the episodes, especially the older ones, are very hard to find online.
 The Tagalog and the two Cantonese dubs are the easiest ways to watch the older episodes online (specifically Series 5 since all three dubs started from there).
 Thankfully, reruns air on NHK (the network that airs the series) during the series' hiatuses.
 The only problem though is that nowadays the episodes produced in high definition note Starting from Series 10. are the only ones rerunning!
 The standard definition episodes haven't reran in quite a while.

 NHK Enterprises is really treating the series like garbage when it comes to Internet streaming.
 They're currently only supplying a tiny chunk of Series 7 to Internet streaming services, such as Docomo Anime Store.
 Hulu Japan and U-Next formally had 20 episodes of Series 7, while NHK On Demand and Yahoo!
 GyaO formally had 10 episodes of Series 13, and are no longer streaming the series.

 The series' first special, Ojarumaru: A Happy Blue Back, only got a VHS release and there are no plans of releasing it on DVD.
 However, it did get a VideoCD release in Hong Kong, which has the Japanese audio.